garencheckley/podexp/BACKLOG.md

 The projects are listed in recommended implementation order, with each building upon the capabilities of the previous:

-1. **Advanced Search Orchestration** provides the foundation of better research that all other projects can build upon.
+1. **Advanced Search Orchestration** ✅ provides the foundation of better research that all other projects can build upon.
+(COMPLETED)

 2. **Episode Planning & Execution Pipeline** creates the framework that will orchestrate the entire improved process.